elzino/neural-collaborative-filtering-pytorch/README.md

 I used author's preprocessed dataset.

 ## Experiment
-I only checked the performance of NeuMF model without pre-training on ml-1m dataset.
+I only checked the performance of NeuMF model on ml-1m dataset without pre-training.
 The hyperparmeters were set as the following.

 | hyperparameter        | value           |  |
 | ------------- |:--------:| ------:|